ProPublica retracts key claim against Trump pick for CIA director

 Trump announced Tuesday that he had chosen Haspel to succeed Mike Pompeo, who is the president's pick to replace ousted Secretary of State Rex Tillerson.
 Several senators, including some Republicans, have said that Haspel must give a full account of her involvement in the CIA's interrogation program in the early days of the War on Terror.

-"Current U.S. law is clear in banning enhanced interrogation techniques," said Arizona Sen. McCain, who was beaten as a prisoner during the Vietnam War.
+"Current U.S. law is clear in banning enhanced interrogation techniques," said U.S. Sen. McCain, R-Ariz., who was beaten as a prisoner during the Vietnam War.
 "Any nominee for director of the CIA must pledge without reservation to uphold this prohibition."

-The original Propublica article, published on Feb.
-22 of last year, alleged that Haspel was chief of base at the Thailand site where accused terrorist Abu Zubaydah was interrogated in 2002.
+The original ProPublica article, published Feb.
+22, 2017, alleged that Haspel was chief of base at the Thailand site where accused terrorist Abu Zubaydah was interrogated in 2002.
 Engelberg said that after the original article was published, at least two of Haspel's former colleagues told them that she did not take up that position "until late in 2002, after the waterboarding of Zubaydah had ended."

 The original ProPublica article, citing a book written by former interrogator James Mitchell, claimed Haspel went to Zubaydah's cell and "congratulated him on the fine quality of his acting."